maheshsabnis/ekddemoworking/readme.md

     - Rollback
 then make sure that the image is created properly

+- Deploy the Service
+    - kubectl apply -f [Deployment-File-Name].yml
+        - Create a POD and image will be added into it
+    - kubectl apply -f [Service-File-Name].yml
+        - Deploy the service
+        - Expose the service on Port
+            - targetPort: For Container
+            - port: for Internal service COmmunication
+            - NodePort: Exposed by the Pods in Node
+                - TCP based Port, this is used for Public COmunication
+    NOTE: Ypu can have a single deployment and service file

 - You can describe  teh Pods using Following command
     - kubectl describe pod [POD-NAME]